Victoria FallsAirport · ZimbabweMunga Plains18°05′S · 24°28′EChobe National Park11,700 km²NAMIBIAZAMBIAZIMBABWEBOTSWANA

 Chobe National Park

-Chobe is one of the few parks where all of Africa’s big cats share the same ground.
-Leopards in the riverine forest, lion prides following the elephant herds, cheetahs on the open plains, caracals at dusk.
+Chobe National Park is one of the few places in Africa where the continent’s great predators share the same terrain.
+Leopards move through the riverine forests, lion prides follow elephant herds across the bush, cheetahs roam the open plains, and caracals emerge quietly at dusk.

 More about Chobe National Park →